-I am a Researcher in the Speech and Dialog Research Group at Microsoft.
-My research has been evolving with the goal of creating computers that can recognize human speech regardless of acoustic environments.
+I am a speech technology researcher at Microsoft.
+My research has been evolving with the goal of creating computers that can recognize human speech in complex acoustic scenes.
 My current research focuses on multi-talker speech recognition and audio-visual speaker diarization in far-field settings.
 Technical areas where I have expertise include blind source separation, blind dereverberation, microphone arrays, acoustic modeling, far-field speech recognition, and applications of deep neural networks to audio and speech processing.

 Prior to joining Microsoft in 2016, I worked at NTT Communication Science Laboratories in Japan as a Research Scientist for ten years.
 I also conducted research at the University of Cambridge as a Visiting Scholar in 2013 and worked for Doshisha University as a Part-Time Lecturer in 2015.
 At NTT, I led an effort to develop its CHiME-3 far-field speech recognition system, which won the challenge with a significant margin over other opponents and popularized the mask-based acoustic beamforming technique.
 I also contributed to the development of NTT’s REVERB Challenge system, which ranked best in both single and multi-microphone categories.
 I invented several dereverberation algorithms with my colleagues, which are called a weighted prediction error (WPE) method and used for some commercial products.

 I have been a member of the Speech and Language Processing Technical Committee (SLTC) of the IEEE Signal Processing Society since 2018.
 I served as an organizing committee member for the REVERB Challenge and the accompanying workshop in 2013.